| As the second witness was leaving,

 folk, she thought.
 Let us hope I am not called upon to fight tonight!

-and pinned the fabric until she was sure she could make the dress
+and pinned the fabric until she was confident she could make it

 fit Eowyn's human figure.
 Then, with Míriel's help, she